KonradKiss/DynamoQL/README.md

 **But that is already possible with [x]!**

-This librabry is intended to simlpify the most basic tasks, such as creating and dropping tables, scaling provisions and selecting, inserting, updating and deleting items from a table.
+This library is intended to simplify the most basic tasks, such as creating and dropping tables, scaling provisions and selecting, inserting, updating and deleting items from a table.
 The goal was to be able to prototype web applications quickly without the need to set up a more sophisticated infrastructure.

 Hence it does not intend to support the more advanced features of SQL languages such as joining tables, grouping data and ordering the results.